vippsas/vipps-checkout/vipps-checkout-api.md

 };
 ```

-#### Alternative 2: Vipps Checkout Direct - we handle the checkout and redirect the user back to you
+#### Alternative 2: Checkout Direct - we handle the checkout and redirect the user back to you

 To check out a single item directly, use *Checkout Direct*.
 Hook this flow up on a button directly on a product, and we handle the rest by redirecting the user to `checkout.vipps.no` where we handle the checkout.
 We will return the customer back to your site when finished.

-We also have a [Checkout button](https://developer.vippsmobilepay.com/docs/design-guidelines/checkout-button/) with the Vipps look-and-feel that you can use (if you so choose) to make the integration super easy on your product page!
+We also have a [Checkout button](https://developer.vippsmobilepay.com/docs/design-guidelines/checkout-button/) with our look-and-feel that you can use (if you so choose) to make the integration super easy on your product page!

 The frontend SDK exposes a global function called `VippsCheckoutDirect`.
 Initialize this with the following parameters